 Web development with an in-house team

-Developing customizable LMS with your own in-house team provides you with direct control over your project, allowing you to swiftly make changes during the development process.
+Developing a customizable LMS platform with your own in-house team provides you with direct control over your project, allowing you to swiftly make changes during the development process.

 However, building your own development team is pretty expensive.
-Instead of making a one-time payment to a development company, you will have to pay monthly to each employee.
+Instead of making a one-time payment to a developer, you will have to pay monthly to each employee.
 Many startups simply don’t have the budget for that.

-Outsourcing your LMS software project to a third-party software development company is more cost-efficient and saves time.
+Outsourcing your LMS software project to a third party is more cost-efficient and saves time.
 You won’t have to worry about recruiting and then paying your employees a salary.
-In addition to that, the talent pool will not be limited to the region of your office—you will be able to choose any development company whose expertise you trust.
+In addition to that, the talent pool will not be limited to the region of your office—you will be able to choose any development partner whose expertise you trust.

 As for the downsides, with third-party developers, you don’t have direct control over your project.
 Also, sometimes you might experience communication issues, especially if the project is outsourced to a company in a different time zone.
 However, in the era of instant communication tools, that shouldn’t be a deal-breaker.
 Besides, whatever country you hire your developers from, you will definitely have some work hours that overlap and will be able to use them for communication.